GGonryun/C/c-programming-book/notes/CH2.md

   2. Relational Operators have a higher precedence than equality operators.
   3. 🔥: && precedence is higher than ||
   4. Ex: *(i < lim-1 && (c=getchar()) != '\n' && c != EOF)* In *(c=getchar()) != '\n'* we use parenthesis to ensure that c = getchar() is completed first. != has a higher precedence than the assignment =.
+  5. The numeric value of 1 is true, 0 is false.
+How we would expect it to be.
+  6. *!* as a unary operator acts as a 'not'.
+Changes 0 => 1 && 1 => 0
+### Section 2.7: Type Conversions
+* Rules
+  1. 🔥: In general automatic conversions will go from narrower to wider without losing info. (int -> float)
+  2. Expressions that don't make sense are not allowed.
+  3. Expressions that lose information will provide a warning. long => short.
+  4. 🔥: Chars are just domesticated ints.
+  5. 🦆: undefined specification by c of whether char's are unsigned or signed.
+  6. 👀: C guarantees =>
+    * printing characters are always positive
+    * characters in expressions are always positive.
+    * arbitrary bit patterns stored as a character variable? who knows!
+  7. 👌: __always specify signed or unsigned char values!__
+* 👀 <ctype.h>
+  1. Gives us helper functions, *tests & conversions*, that are independent of the character set like ASCII.
+  2. isdigit(c) - checks if a value is a #
+  3. lower(c) - makes a letter lowercase.